gameoverhack/ofxOpenNI/README.markdown

 git checkout master
 </pre>

-[I've setup my branche's as per ofxKinect - see Theo's instructions at https://github.com/ofTheo/ofxKinect/ for differences between master, develop and experimental]
+[I've setup my branche's as per ofxKinect - see  https://github.com/ofTheo/ofxKinect/ for differences between master, develop and experimental]

 HOW TO SETUP YOUR APPLICATION
 ==============================

+Drivers:

+- Install openNI (I used latest unstable: http://www.openni.org/downloadfiles/openni-binaries/20-latest-unstable)
+- Install NITE (I used latest unstable: http://www.openni.org/downloadfiles/openni-compliant-middleware-binaries/33-latest-unstable)
+- SensorKinect drivers (make sure you use https://github.com/avin2/SensorKinect modified drivers, not the standard Prime Sense drivers if you're using a Kinect...might be able to use their openNI install too, but I haven't checked)

 Mac: